Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Conclusion and Future work

 In this paper, we have proposed a strategy to perform partial binarization of neural networks in a controlled sense, thereby constructing \textit{budgeted binary neural network (B2NN)}.
-We presented \texttt{MixBin}, an iterative search-based strategy that constructs B2NN through optimized mixing of the binary and full-precision components. \texttt{MixBin} allows to explicitly choose the approximate fraction of the network to be kept as binary, thereby presenting the flexibility to adapt the inference cost to a prescribed budget.
-Numerical experiments conducted on various datasets and model choices support our claim that the B2NNs obtained from our \texttt{MixBin} strategy are significantly better than those obtained from random selection of the network layers.
-To perform partial binarization in an effective manner, we have also presented BinReLU, an integral component of \texttt{MixBin}, that can be used as an effective activation function for the full-precision as well as the binary components of any B2NN.
-Experimental investigations reveal that BinReLU outperforms the other activation functions in all possible scenarios of B2NN: zero-, partial- as well as full binarization.
+We presented \texttt{MixBin}, an efficient strategy for finding a well optimized mixture of binary and full precision components in a given network architecture. \texttt{MixBin} allows to explicitly choose the approximate fraction of the network to be kept as binary, thereby presenting the flexibility to adapt the inference cost to a prescribed budget.
+Numerical experiments conducted on various datasets and model choices support our claim that the B2NNs obtained from our \texttt{MixBin} strategy are significantly better than those obtained from random selection, iterative selection, and even more elegant strategies based on popular methods from the field of model compression.
+This is strongly evident from the results presented on ImageNet-1K dataset as well as the downstream task of object tracking where significant improvements over the baselines are reported.
+Overall, from the results and discussions presented earlier in the paper, it can be concluded that \texttt{MixBin} is an efficient and effective strategy for constructing B2NNs that can maximally utilize the available computational resources.

-\textbf{Limitations and future work. }The presented \texttt{MixBin} strategy is the first step towards mixing full-precision and binary layers together in an effective manner, and it performs significantly better than the random choice.
-However, we believe that this is still not the optimal solution, and a more principled strategy can be developed with further research on this aspect.
+\textbf{Limitations and future work. }Although the presented \texttt{MixBin} strategy results in mixing of full-precision and binary components which are superior over the chosen competitive baselines at similar budgets, there is still scope of improving it.
+In this paper, we have focused on optimizing the selection process at the layer level.
+However, there is potential for further investigation into how the network's behavior will be affected by a more granular approach, specifically at the channel level.
+Additionally, it would be intriguing to explore the application of our layer selection method for transformer-based architectures and assess its efficiency in that context.
+Moreover, the currently available hardware are limited in terms of fully exploiting the power of binary neural networks, and similar limitation exists for the B2NNs designed using our methodology.
+However, we believe that with the rapid developments happening in this field, this should be resolved soon.

 { }